Rheology of Wormlike Micellar Gels Formed By Long-Chained Zwitterionic Surfactants: Results

 Finally, we see that the value of $G_p$ changes with $T$ in an interesting fashion as seen in the inset of Fig.~\ref{high_temp}.
 From 25-60$^{\circ}$C there is a steeper increase followed by small increments post 60$^{\circ}$C which, as mentioned previously, can be accounted for by the $G_p$'s linear dependence of $T$ in that regime.
 The steeper increase is hypothesized to be caused by a temperature driven increase in effective surfactant concentration which results from solubilization of molecules at higher $T$ \cite{raghavan2001highly,wang2017wormlike}.
 Thus the \textit{gel-sol} transition in these systems in driven by an increase in temperature and plateau modulus.
-Before we move on to discuss the shear rheology of wormlike micellar gels, we briefly discuss results from stress-amplitude sweeps.
+Two dominating factors govern this transition induced by temperature - (1): Reduction in micellar mean length that leads to drastic reduction in reptation times, (2): Reduction of breaking times.
+Both these factors push the WLM system to the fast breaking limit where they show a Maxwellian viscoelasticity \cite{raghavan2012conundrum,raghavan2017wormlike}.
+Before we move on to discuss the shear rheology of wormlike micellar gels, we briefly discuss results from strain-amplitude sweeps.